CHOOSE A SIZE AND MEDIUM

 I offer a range of different portrait options so that you can decide which is best for you based on your preference and your budget.

-Your portrait can be completed in either coloured or graphite pencil, at either A5 or A4 size.
+Your portrait can be completed in either coloured or graphite pencil, at either A5, A4 or 12x16".
 If you would like a different size feel free to contact me and we can discuss this.

 I have examples of both graphite and coloured portraits in my gallery that may help you decide, although if you're still unsure please contact me and I can help you decide what I think would be the best option for you and your pet.